 The Company's investments consist entirely of mutual funds.
 The securities are measured at fair value based on the net asset value (NAV).
-The Company adopted Financial Accounting Standards Board (FASB) Accounting Standard Update (ASU) 2016-01, Financial Instruments, which requires substantially all equity investments in nonconsolidated entities to be measured at fair value with recurring changes recognized in earnings, except for those accounted for using equity method accounting.
-Changes in fair value of the securities are recorded as part of other income on the consolidated statement of operations.
-Short term investment activity is presented in the investing activities section on the consolidated statement of cash flows.
+Substantially all equity investments in nonconsolidated entities are measured at fair value with recurring changes recognized in earnings, except for those accounted for using equity method accounting.
+Changes in fair value of the securities are recorded as part of other income on the condensed consolidated statement of operations.
+Short term investment activity is presented in the investing activities section on the condensed consolidated statement of cash flows.